 As an architect and advisor John is able to offer unique insights into sustainable pathways for a future of resource constraints and climate change with clear leadership through the development process for projects large and small.

 Matt graduated from MArch with Distinction from Newcastle University.
 Matt’s thesis project with Dr Rachel Armstrong explored potential applications of biochemistry within water resilient architecture.
+He was shortlisted for the RIBA Hadrians Medal and his thesis was exhibited at the Tallinn Bienalle 2017.
 He is a passionate and creative thinker who enjoys exploring new approaches to design methodology.
 Matt has over a decade of experience having worked from the age of fourteen in a local architecture firm, giving him a strong understanding of all stages of the RIBA plan of work, a high level of organisation and excellent client relations.
 Matt is a core member of the Baca team.
 Matt loves to draw, is a published illustrator.
 He is also a keen swimmer and scuba diver.

 DAVID MARCOS LOPEZ